yesgee/socialights/final-report.md

 The server is implemented in a way that is very scalable.
 The complete state is stored the MongoDB database and in the Redis cache.
 This allows us to scale the server-side of the application by simply starting new processes.

 The server-side of the application is thoroughly covered with unit tests, as can be seen from the image below.
-Using the Travis Continuous Integration system, this test suite is ran after every push to github.
+Using the Travis Continuous Integration system, this test suite is run after every push to github.

 ![Coverage Report](/images/coverage.png)

-####UI
+####Android UI

-* The User Interface is easy to use and the application guides the user from the start till the end of the game.
+* The User Interface is easy to use and the mobile app guides the user from the start till the end of the game.
-* The user is given the freedom to join any of the teams he likes to play with.
+* The user can start a game when he wants and is free to join any of the teams he likes to play with.
+* Each team is assigned a *color*, indicated by a hue light and the third hue light is used as a countdown timer for each question.
-* The user also has the freedom to quit the game at point of time.
+* The user is free to quit the game at any point of time.

 Sowmya and Gayathri can add more points

 ####Android-Server Connectivity

 Samuel and Harika can look into this.

 #### Hue lights
 Hylke or Jan can fill up this

 ### Challenging Technological and Environment Aspects

 ####Technological Aspects

-* The application gets the questions from the server.
+* The app pushes user/team information to the server and fetches game information from it.
-* To work with Hue lights and establish the connectivity with the server
+* The Hue lights are interfaced with the server via the Hue API.

 Everyone can add

 > List of all challenging technological and environment related aspects of the project that you want the tutor to consider when he evaluates the project's difficulty.

 ####Environment Aspects
-* Identifying Coffee rooms and deploying it
+* Identifying Coffee rooms and making them Socialights enabled.
-* Blinking lights in a manner that does not have a disturbing effect on the user
+* Using the lights in a manner that does not have a disturbing effect on the user.

 ## Metrics

 > Summary of used resources, quality metrics, software size etc. Some analysis of the figures compared to your previous projects or other similar projects.

+We should probably add the number of lines of code, no of resources, Bugs per line of code etc

 ### Resources

 * Hue Lights
 * Hue API
 * Test Device: Android Phone
 *

 #### Quality metrics

-* Number of Users the Game can support:
+* Number of Users the Game can support and Scalability aspect.
-* No delay in answering the question and feedback from the light
+* No delay in answering the question and getting feedback from the lights.
+* The entire application along with the hue lights is user-friendly and easy to use.

 Everyone must look into this